Ado-Odo: Economic Activities

 In the 1960s, the Obafemi Awolowo led Action Group administration of the Western Region acquired a vast expanse of land in Ado-Odo.
 Part of it was used to establish farm settlements.
 Being an agrarian and riverine community, the main economic activities of Ado are farming and trading.
 Commercial farming is pronounced in the community through co-operative societies and private investors in cocoa and oil palm plantations as well as other tree crops.
 Fishery and animal husbandry are also practiced.

 Festivals

 The notable festivals in Ado-Odo are connected with either the traditional religion or Christianity and Islam.
 Ado's ancestral Oduduwa festival (called “Odun Alaje”) involves the parade of two bulls around the town, rope games by able-bodied men, and using a soft cane (Igbo) to freely whip passers-by.
 The raiding of stray fowl and dogs is synonymous with traditional cleansing rites during this festival, though owners are forewarned through the town crier, or Itepa Ilus.
 Igbi-Ora and gbedu drums are used for entertainment throughout the festival.
-The traditional devotees are led by the Oba Ira and other chiefs notably Oluwo, Olomu-Ajiga, and women chieftains (Alaje and Aragba), to entertain spectators with dance steps on special days.
+The traditional devotees are led by the Oba Ora and other chiefs notably Oluwo, Olomu-Ajiga, and women chieftains (Alaje and Aragba), to entertain spectators with dance steps on special days.

-climate

-In Ado Odo, the wet season is overcast, the dry season is partly cloudy, and it is hot and oppressive year round.The temperature typically varies from 74°F to 91°F and is rarely below 69°F or above 93°F.